 The CEO receives an annual salary of EUR 360,000.
 He shall also receive 500,000 Company Shares as an incentive for each completed year of service acting as the Chief Executive Officer, the first 500,000 Company shares shall be received on 22 May 2016 and the second 500,000 shares shall be received on 22 May 2017 if he is still acting as CEO at that time.

 The Group makes no pension arrangements for the CEO beyond the statutory pension coverage, and there is no set retirement age.
-The table includes the Executive Management Team remuneration excluding the CEO.
-The CEO and Board members compensation has been presented separately.

 Management remuneration